gestalt-config/gestalt/README.md

 // Given a config of
 "users.host" => "myHost"
 "users.uri" => "myHost"
-"users.db.port" => "1234"
+"users.db_port" => "1234"
 "users.db.path" => "usersTable"

 // the uri will map to host
-// the dbPort will automatically map to db.port using camel case.
+// the dbPort will automatically map to db_port using Kebab case.
-// the dbPath will automatically map to db.path using camel case.
+// the dbPath will automatically map to db.path using dot notation.
 DBConnection connection = gestalt.getConfig("users", TypeCapture.of(DBConnection.class));
 ```

+it is recommended you use kebab case, as excessive use of dot notation could potentially lead to issues while parsing the config tree.

 # Kotlin
 For Kotlin Gestalt includes several extension methods that allow easier use of Gestalt by way of reified functions to better capture the generic type information.